 Limitations of Digital Stamps

-In addition to the limitations already identified, the other main limitations of digital stamps is that they are only suitable for projects where printed images can be used.
+In addition to the limitations already identified, the other main limitations of digital stamps are that they are only suitable for projects where printed images can be used.
 This means that using digital stamp images on surfaces that cannot be run through a printer is difficult.
 Therefore it will be difficult to use digital stamps on fabric, very thick or very thin paper and cardstock, large pieces of paper, pre-formed boxes and many other items.
-Again, this does not necessarily mean that it is impossible and work-arounds can be found.
+Again, this does not necessarily mean that it is impossible and workarounds can be found.
 This is likely, however, to involve some compromises.

-Although purists will question the name 'stamp', the fact that many of the features of digital stamps are shared with traditional stamps makes them yet another addition to the ever expanding stamping family.
+Although purists will question the name 'stamp', the fact that many of the features of digital stamps are shared with traditional stamps makes them yet another addition to the ever-expanding stamping family.

 Digital Stamps and Copyright

 Digital stamps are subject to the same copyright laws as rubber stamps and images.
-Digital stamp companies will have a digital stamp angel policy or set of terms and conditions that outline how a digital stamped image may be used.
+Digital stamp companies will have a digital stamp angel policy or set of terms and conditions that outline how a digitally stamped image may be used.